 My children are such little blessings.
 Every day I am blessed to be with them I learn more about myself and them.
 Just a few short years ago they were really into Star Wars.
 A popular salutation in those movies is “may the force be with you.”
 Well I’d like to kick this topic off with something more powerful than the force.
 The topic is grace.

 I once heard that grace was getting something I didn’t deserve and mercy was withholding what I did deserve.
 I’m not sure who originally said that but it’s pithy and full of truth.
 There’s an old story regarding C.S.
 Lewis around a table of European intelligences and they were all mulling over the differences in world faiths.
-And in typical Lewis fashion when they inquire as to what he thinks sets Christianity apart, he says quite simply, “grace.”
+And in typical Lewis fashion when they inquired as to what he thought set Christianity apart from other belief systems, he says quite simply, “grace.”
 Simple, yet so hard for humans to give, receive, and comprehend.
-Yet we shower family and friends with presents for birthdays, Christmas, and other special occasions don’t we?
+Yet we shower family and friends with salutations and presents for birthdays, Christmas, and other special occasions don’t we?
 So we have to understand it a little.